-At times, the Company may have a significant portion of its assets invested in securities of companies conducting business within one or more economic sectors and/or industries, including the banking, finance, insurance and real estate sector and the business services sector, which includes our investment in an asset based lending business.
+At times, the Company may have a significant portion of its assets invested in securities of companies conducting business within one or more economic sectors and/or industries, including the Services: Business, which includes our investment in an asset based lending business.
 Companies in the same sector or industry may be similarly affected by economic, regulatory, political or market events or conditions, which may make the Company more vulnerable to unfavorable developments in that sector or industry than companies that invest more broadly.
 Generally, the more broadly the Company invests, the more it spreads risk and potentially reduces the risks of loss and volatility.

-The Company presently has significant exposure to the banking, finance, insurance & real estate sector (its investments in such sector comprise 26.7% of investment assets as of December 31, 2021), which subjects the Company to the particular risks of such sector to a greater degree than others not similarly concentrated.
+The Company presently has significant exposure to the Services: Business sector (its investments in such sector comprises 31.7% of total investments at fair value as of June 30, 2022), which subjects the Company to the particular risks of such sector to a greater degree than others not similarly concentrated.
 Companies in this sector are subject to certain risks, including the risk of regulatory change, decreased liquidity in credit markets and unstable interest rates.
 Such companies may have concentrated portfolios, such as a high level of loans to one or more industries or sectors, which makes them vulnerable to economic conditions that affect such industries or sectors.
 Performance of such companies may be affected by competitive pressures and exposure to investments, agreements and counterparties, including credit products that, under certain circumstances, may lead to losses (e.g., subprime loans).
 These companies may be subject to extensive governmental regulation that may limit the amount and types of loans and other financial commitments they can make, and the interest rates and fees they may charge.
 In addition, profitability of such companies is largely dependent upon the availability and the cost of capital.
 In addition, the risks associated with investments in the real estate industry may subject the Company to risks similar to those of direct investments in real estate and the real estate industry in general.
 These include risks related to general and local economic conditions, possible lack of availability of financing and changes in interest rates or property values.
 The value of such investments may be affected by, among other factors, changes in the value of the underlying properties owned by the issuer, changes in the prospect for earnings and/or cash flow growth of the investment, defaults by borrowers or tenants, market saturation, decreases in market rates for rents, and other economic, political, or regulatory occurrences affecting the real estate industry.

-The Company presently has significant exposure to an asset based lending business (its investments in such business comprise 17.4% of investment assets as of December 31, 2021), which subjects the Company to the particular risks of such business to a greater degree than others not similarly concentrated.
+The Company presently has significant exposure to an asset based lending business (its investments in such business comprise 22.5% of total investments at fair value as of June 30, 2022), which is a subset of its Services: Business sector investments.
+This asset based lending exposure subjects the Company to the particular risks of such business to a greater degree than others not similarly concentrated.
 The Company's affiliate's asset based lending activity within the gemstone and jewelry industry is exposed to factors that can impact price of gemstones and jewelry, including supply and demand of gemstones; political, economic, and global financial events; movement of the U.S. dollar versus other currencies; and the activity of large speculators and other participants.
 The gemstones and jewelry industry is exposed to the risk of loss as a result of fraud in its various forms.
 A significant decline in market prices of gemstones could result in reduced collateral value and losses, i.e., a lower balance of asset-based loans outstanding for the Company's affiliate.